jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture.md

 Figure 3: Driven Adapters

-A mock adapter: It mimics the behaviour of a real secondary actor, for example an inmemory database.
+- A _mock adapter_: It mimics the behaviour of a real secondary actor, for example an inmemory database.
-A SQL adapter: Implements a driven port for persisting data by accessing a SQL database.
+- A _SQL adapter_: Implements a driven port for persisting data by accessing a SQL database.
-An email adapter: Implements a driven port for notifying people by sending an email to them.
+- An _email adapter_: Implements a driven port for notifying people by sending an email to them.
-An App-To-App adapter: Implements a driven port for getting some data by requesting them to a remote application.
+- An _App-To-App adapter_: Implements a driven port for getting some data by requesting them to a remote application.
-An event publisher: Implements a driven port for publishing events by sending them to a message queue, so that they are available for subscribers.
+- An _event publisher_: Implements a driven port for publishing events by sending them to a message queue, so that they are available for subscribers.

-For each driven port we should write at least two adapters: one for the real world device, and another one a mock that mimics the real behavior.
+For each driven port we should write at least two adapters: one for the real world device, and another one a [mock](https://en.wikipedia.org/wiki/Mock_object) that mimics the real behavior.

-What an adapter does in the end is to convert an interface into another, so we could use the Adapter Design Pattern to implement it.
+What an adapter does in the end is to convert an interface into another, so we could use the [Adapter Design Pattern](http://w3sdesign.com/?gr=s01&ugr=intent) to implement it.

 Which adapter to use for each port is something that is configured at application startup.
-This is what gives flexibility to this pattern, so that we can switch from a technology to another everytime we run the application.
+This is what gives flexibility to this pattern, so that we can __switch from a technology to another__ everytime we run the application.
 If we choose a test driver and mocks adapters for the driven ports, it allows the application to be tested in isolation.

 <div id="tc2-5"></div>
 #### 2.5.- SUMMARY

 As we have seen, the elements of the architecture are:

-The Hexagon ==> the application
+- __The Hexagon__ ==> the application
-Driver Ports ==> API offered by the application
+  * Driver Ports ==> API offered by the application
-Driven Ports ==> SPI required by the application Actors ==> environment devices that interact with the application Drivers ==> application users (either humans or hardware/software devices) Driven Actors ==> provide services required by the application Adapters ==> adapt specific technology to the application Driver Adapters ==> use the drivers ports
+  * Driven Ports ==> SPI required by the application
+- __Actors__ ==> environment devices that interact with the application
+  * Drivers ==> application users (either humans or hardware/software devices)
+  * Driven Actors ==> provide services required by the application
+- __Adapters__ ==> adapt specific technology to the application
+  * Driver Adapters ==> use the drivers ports
-Driven Adapters ==> implement the driven ports
+  * Driven Adapters ==> implement the driven ports

-Besides these elements, there will be a Composition Root (also called Main Component by Robert C. Martin, in his book Clean Architecture: A Craftsman’s Guide to Software Structure and Design).
+Besides these elements, there will be a [Composition Root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/) (also called __Main Component__ by Robert C. Martin, in his book [Clean Architecture: A Craftsman’s Guide to Software Structure and Design](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164)).
 This component will run at startup and it builds the whole system doing the following:

-It initializes and configures the environment (databases, servers, …) For each driven port, it chooses a driven adapter implementing the port, and creates an instance of the adapter.
+- It initializes and configures the environment (databases, servers, …)
+- For each driven port, it chooses a driven adapter implementing the port, and creates an instance of the adapter.
-It creates an instance of the application injecting the driven adapters instances into the application constructor.
+- It creates an instance of the application injecting the driven adapters instances into the application constructor.
-For each driver port:
+- For each driver port:
-It chooses a driver adapter that uses the port, and creates an instance of the adapter, injecting the application instance into the adapter constructor.
+  * It chooses a driver adapter that uses the port, and creates an instance of the adapter, injecting the application instance into the adapter constructor.
-It runs the driver adapter instance.
+  * It runs the driver adapter instance.

 <div id="tc2-6"></div>
 #### 2.6- EXAMPLE